 In "Werewolves of Highland", there's a homeless person carrying various STDs who is arrested for biting Beavis and Butt-Head.
 The cop mentions that he's been arrested for biting people before.
 The implications are indeed disturbing.

 Even more disturbing is what the crazy homeless man says to Beavis and Butthead.
 "Women, they fine when they don't know what's happenin'."
 The homeless man has raped women before.
+Then you add in what all his ST Ds did to Beavis and Butthead and...yeah, never sleeping again.

 At the end of "Holy Cornholio" Stewart steals Beavis and Butt-Head's chance to score with a bunch of hot women.
 It becomes less funny when you realise he's essentially raping a group of delusional women who don't know what they're really consenting to.